Exactly how do you get started with visual strategies? Where do you begin? It’s a common question.

-I’ve built visual communication systems with every visual tool or visual strategy and technique known to man.
-So when a new parent or teacher asks me what is the best way for getting started, or they want to know the biggest tip I’d give a beginner, I always emphasize this one fact: If you’re not using visual strategies, you are not communicating.
+I’ve built visual communication systems with every visual tool or visual strategy and technique.
+So when a new parent or teacher asks me what is the best way for getting started, or they want to know the biggest tip I’d give a beginner, I always emphasize this one fact: If you’re not using visual strategies, you are not communicating as effectively as you could.

 Sadly, there are a lot of educational programs out there that make it look like you can build a communication system without spending any effort using visual tools.
 That is such a misunderstanding.